Section Press “Ctrl + P”

 cares for the animal will be designated as the exhibitor.

-- Group Classes.
-Registration
+- Group Classes: Registration

-certificates for all animals entered in any group class must be brought into
+certificates for all animals entered in any group class must be brought

-will automatically disqualify the group.
+superintendent, will automatically disqualify the group.

 - No substitutions or changes of